Current California Ocean Recreational Fishing Regulations - Southern Region

 Includes a portion of Santa Barbara County, and all of Ventura, Los Angeles, Orange and San Diego counties

-See the California Saltwater Sport Fishing Regulations booklet for complete regulation information, including regulations for species not covered here.
+See California ocean sport fishing regulations for complete information, including regulations for species not covered here.

 Open Fishing Seasons